January 3. Kazinform's timeline of major events

 EVENTS

-1992 – The Republic of Kazakhstan and the People’s Republic of China sign a joint communique on the establishment of diplomatic relations between the two nations in Almaty city.
-The sides also adopt the memorandum of understanding between Kazakhstan and China.
+1992 – Kazakhstan and China sign a joint communique on the establishment of diplomatic relations between the two nations, adopt the memorandum of understanding between Kazakhstan and China.

-1996 – The Kazakh State Automobile Inspectorate is renamed into the Road Police of the Republic of Kazakhstan.
+1996 – The Kazakh State Automobile Inspectorate is renamed as the Road Police.

-2005 – A memorial plaque in memory of Hero of the Soviet Union Makhmet Kairbayev is unveiled in Pavlodar city.

-2007 – The book Belaya aruana by Kazakh writer, laureate of the Sholokhov international prize Sabit Dossanov is published in the French language in Paris.
+2007 – The book of the Kazakh writer, laureate of the Sholokhov international prize, Sabit Dossanov, is published in French in Paris.

-2008 – A unique compact disc featuring the bright and illustrated book about Central Asian leopard – Kazakhstan is released in Warsaw for the first time ever.
-It includes picturesque photographs of historical monuments, prominent literature and music figures, international meetings of First President of Kazakhstan-Elbasy Nursultan Nazarbayev as well as the cities of Astana (now Nur-Sultan) and Almaty.
+2008 – The unique compact disc is released in Warsaw for the first time ever to feature the bright and illustrated book about Central Asian leopard - Kazakhstan.

-2018 – A 10m monument to Kazakh batyr (warrior) Makhambet Utemissov is installed in Atyrau region.